umarquez/Golang-examples/readme.md

 ## switch_on_types
 An example of how to implement a type based switch function.

+## types
+A program that defines twoo custom types using **struct**, one inside the other; both of them has a method with the same name that the code calls for each type, it also contains a function that receive a pointer to a custom type.

 ## variables
 Example about the both ways to declare a variable.